spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 The movie will be recorded at the given FPS.
 While recording is in progress, it is highly recommended that you leave the app alone until it is done.

-While recording, there is an option to kill the recording when something goes wrong (e.g., it is taking too long or you realized you entered the wrong inputs).
+While recording, there is an option to interrupt the recording when something goes wrong (e.g., it is taking too long or you realized you entered the wrong inputs).
-Click on the stop icon next to the :guilabel:`Export to MP4` button to kill it.
+Click on the stop icon next to the :guilabel:`Export to MP4` button to interrupt it.
 Doing so will result in no output video.